Saherishkazi/DSA-Interview-Questions/README.md

 .equals() vs == → use .equals() to compare string values.
 Strings are immutable → changes create new objects.

 Day 21: Problem Solving on Binary Search ✅
 - Peak Index in Mountain Array
 - Search in Rotated Sorted Array

 Day 22: Problem Solving on Binary Search ✅
 - Single Element in a Sorted Array
 - Minimized Maximum of Products Distributed to Any Store

 Day 23: Problem Solving on String ✅
 - Find the Index of the First Occurrence in a String
 - Length of last word
 - Roman to integer

+Day 24: Problem Solving on String ✅
+- Today, I started learning recursion:
+✅ What it is, how it works, and why it’s useful.
+🧠 Recursion:
+ - A method calling itself to solve smaller subproblems.
+ - Needs a base case to stop recursion.
+ - Powerful tool for problems that have repetitive, self‑similar structure.
+ -
+ * Basic problems
+- Check if an array is sorted (increasing order)
+- Find factorial of a number using recursion
+- Print nth Fibonacci number using recursion
+- Find first occurrence of an element in array using recursion
+- Print numbers from 1 to n in increasing order using recursion